 - 1.7 In Section 2, we explain our understanding of the objectives of the Fee.
-We consider the history of the WEEE market, and what criteria should be used in assessing an appropriate Fee methodology. - 1.8 In Section 3, we summarise our understanding of developments in the WEEE market in 2021, which might affect the appropriate Fee methodology. - 1.9 In Section 4, we set out a proposed Fee methodology taking account of the issues discussed in sections 2 and 3. - 1.10 In Section 5, we set out our proposed Fee formula for 2021. - 1.11 In Appendix 1, we explain the restrictions and limitations in producing this report. - 1.12 In Appendix 2, we summarise the development of the Fee methodology and its rationale since the introduction of the WEEE Regulations, and provide calculation methods for some of the terms used in our Fee calculation proposal. - 1.13 In Appendix 3, we set out worked examples of the proposed Fee methodology in use.
+We consider the history of the WEEE market, and what criteria should be used in assessing an appropriate Fee methodology. - 1.8 In Section 3, we summarise our understanding of developments in the WEEE market in 2023, which might affect the appropriate Fee methodology. - 1.9 In Section 4, we set out a proposed Fee methodology taking account of the issues discussed in sections 2 and 3. - 1.10 In Section 5, we set out our proposed Fee formula for 2023. - 1.11 In Appendix 1, we explain the restrictions and limitations in producing this report. - 1.12 In Appendix 2, we summarise the development of the Fee methodology and its rationale since the introduction of the WEEE Regulations. - 1.13 In Appendix 3, we set out worked examples of the proposed Fee methodology in use.